isaadgulzar/year-in-code/README.md

 Currently, each upload processes one year at a time.
 Multi-year comparison is on the roadmap!

-### What data format does it accept?

-Year in Code accepts JSON output from `ccusage daily --json`.
-The app automatically detects the ccusage format and parses it accordingly.

-### Can I use this with other AI coding tools?

-Currently, Year in Code is optimized for Claude Code data via ccusage.
-Support for other tools (Cursor, Copilot, etc.) may come in the future!

 ### How do I share my wrapped report?

 Click the "Download" button to save your summary card as PNG, or use "Copy" to copy it to your clipboard for easy sharing on social media.
+You can also use "Share on X" for direct Twitter sharing!

+### Can I share my GitHub wrapped with a direct link?

+Yes!
+Use this format: `yearincode.xyz/2025/github/your-username`

+Example: `yearincode.xyz/2025/github/isaadgulzar`

 ## Roadmap

+- [x] GitHub integration with "Years in Code" feature
+- [x] Direct link sharing for GitHub wrapped
 - [ ] Support for more ccusage output formats
 - [ ] Multi-year comparison view
-- [ ] More detailed model usage analytics
+- [ ] More detailed analytics (hourly breakdown, commit patterns)
 - [ ] Custom color themes
 - [ ] PDF export option
-- [ ] Social media optimization (OG images)
+- [ ] More AI coding tools (Cursor, Copilot)

 ## Contributing